gemmaellis16/yoga-project/README.md

 ## Credits

 ### Code
-* The full screen image came from my the developer
+* The full screen image came from the developer

 * [Bootstrap v4.5](https://getbootstrap.com/docs/4.5/getting-started/introduction/) Bootstrap library used throughout the project to make the site responsive to the Bootstrap grid system.